 And this is a key advantage: When basic needs are met, it’s easier to be creative; when you know you have a safety net, you are more willing to take risks.
 “Many other researchers have replicated the finding that entrepreneurship is more about cash than dash,” University of Warwick professor Andrew Oswald tells Quartz.
 “Genes probably matter, as in most things in life, but not much.”

 University of California, Berkeley economists Ross Levine and Rona Rubenstein analyzed the shared traits of entrepreneurs in a 2013 paper, and found that most were white, male, and highly educated.
 “If one does not have money in the form of a family with money, the chances of becoming an entrepreneur drop quite a bit,” Levine tells Quartz.

 New research out this week from the National Bureau of Economic Research (paywall) looked at risk-taking in the stock market and found that environmental factors (not genetic) most influenced behavior, pointing to the fact that risk tolerance is conditioned over time…

 For creative professions, starting a new venture is the ultimate privilege.
 Many startup founders do not take a salary for some time.
 The average cost to launch a startup is around $30,000, according to the Kauffman Foundation.
 Data from the Global Entrepreneurship Monitor show that more than 80% of funding for new businesses comes from personal savings and friends and family.

-Rich societies with higher inequality have fewer people in the middle class who can afford to risk the average startup costs of $30,000 and forgo a salary while a business gets going.
+Societies with higher inequality have fewer people in the middle class who can afford to risk the average startup costs of $30,000 AND forgo a salary for months while a business gets going.
 Add this to the list of reasons why high inequality is bad for economic growth.